 In determining the probable future use for the Project there are two primary factors to consider, namely: economics and technological improvements.
 If an economic evaluation determines that repowering the Project by replacing and/or upgrading Project components is possible, extending the lifespan of the Project may be considered.
 Any evaluation of repowering the Project will also consider any technological improvements that have been developed during the proposed 20 year operational phase of the Project.
-If North Kent Wind 1 makes the decision to decommission the Project in lieu of replacing and/or upgrading Project components then the most probable future land use is agricultural.
-As previously noted the proposed Project is located primarily on agricultural lands and, therefore, following the decommissioning of the Project, lands will be restored so that land use similar to pre-existing conditions can continue.
+If Belle River Wind makes the decision to decommission the Project in lieu of replacing and/or upgrading Project components then the most probable future land use is agricultural.
+As previously noted the proposed Project is located primarily on agricultural lands and, therefore, following the decommissioning of the Project, lands will be restored so that pre-existing land use can continue.

-The decommissioning process will involve removing the wind turbine, including the tower, generator, auxiliary equipment, above ground collector lines / poles and fixtures as well as restoring the premises to conditions similar to what existed prior to the Project.
-If it is agreed upon with the landowner, access roads and underground collector lines may be left in place.
+The decommissioning process will involve removing the wind turbine, including the tower, generator, auxiliary equipment, above ground cables / poles, fixtures, all other personal property and otherwise restoring the premises to a condition similar to what existed prior to the project.
+If it is agreed upon with the landowner, access roads and underground cables may be left in place.
 Foundations shall be removed to approximately 1 m below grade and replaced with topsoil.
-Within approximately 16 months of initiating the decommissioning process, North Kent Wind 1 will have removed the relevant components from the leased land.
+Within 12 months of initiating the decommissioning process, the Project owner will have removed the relevant components from the leased land.

-The decommissioning of the North Kent Wind 1 Project will be undertaken in compliance with this Decommissioning Plan and the Ontario Occupational Health and Safety Act along with any other applicable regulatory requirements and standards of the day, including those from the Ontario Ministry of Natural Resources and Forestry (MNRF), Lower Thames Valley Conservation Authority (LTVCA), St. Clair Region Conservation Authority (SCRCA) and/or Ontario Ministry of Tourism, Culture and Sport (MTCS).
+The decommissioning of the Belle River Wind Project will be undertaken in compliance with this Decommissioning Plan and the Ontario Occupational Health and Safety Act along with any other applicable regulatory requirements and standards of the day, including those from the Ontario Ministry of Natural Resources and Forestry ("MNRF"), Essex Region Conservation Authority ("ERCA") and/or Ontario Ministry of Tourism, Culture and Sport ("MTCS").
 As with construction, a manager responsible for safety will be present on site for the duration of the work.